sebastianvelez/interestRates/PITCHME.md

 - The Big 8 control 90% of the banking industry assets
 - 2 kinds of mortgage contracts:
-    - conventional (uninsured)
+    - conventional
-    - high loan-to-value ratio which require insurance
+    - high loan-to-value ratio
 - 2 insurers, same guidelines:a premium ranging from 1.75% to 3.75% the value of the loans
 - The large banks operate nationally and post weekly prices that are common across the country

+Note:
+The Big 8 are 6 banks, 1 coop and a provincial deposit taking institution.
+Conventional contracts have low loan-to-value ratio and don't require insurance.
+High loan-to-value do require insurance.